-If you try to apply for every job going, even if it's not a good fit for you, you could find your energy and positivity levels getting low much more quickly.
-Think about what you are really looking for.
+If you try to apply for every job going, even if they’re not a good fit for you, you could find your energy and positivity levels getting low very quickly.
+Think about what you’re really looking for.
 Decide how much time a day you will dedicate to finding it.
-Figure out your strategy - then stick to it.
+Figure out your strategy – then stick to it.

 Some questions to ask yourself when figuring out your strategy:

-- How long will I spend every day job hunting?
+- How long will I spend job hunting each day or week?

 - Do I need to get my CV and cover letter in shape?

-You cannot spend the whole day every day thinking about jobs.
-You need some you-time as well.
-So a strategy will help you work hard - and then rest.
+You can’t spend the whole day every single day thinking about jobs.
+You need some time for yourself as well.
+So, devise a strategy to help you work hard and then rest.

-"I will land a dream job by next month" is a goal that's out of your control.
-You will be kinder to yourself if you set goals you know you can achieve.
+“I will land my dream job by next month” is a goal that’s out of your control, and very difficult to achieve.
+You’ll be kinder to yourself – and more productive – if you set goals that you know you can achieve.

-"“I will spend at least one hour per day on job searching activities such as researching jobs, writing applications and preparing for interviews" is a goal you CAN achieve.
+“I will spend at least one hour per day on job searching activities, like researching jobs, writing applications, and preparing for interviews” is a goal that you can achieve.
 You can do this!

-When you set yourself an achievable goal, it is easier to build your self-confidence.
-A job may or may not happen straight away, but you will know that you are doing your best and can and should feel good about your efforts.
+When you set yourself an achievable goal, it’s easier to build your self-confidence.
+Getting a job may or may not happen straight away, but you’ll know that you’re doing your best and you should feel good about your efforts.

 Ask for help

-You don't have to take on all the burden of looking for work alone.
-Asking for help can take all kinds of forms:
+You don’t have to take on all the burden of looking for work alone.
+You could ask for help in a few different ways:

-Ask someone you trust to look over your CV, cover letter and applications (they can help you shout about your achievements and they can also help you spot spelling mistakes)
+- Ask someone you trust to look over your CV, cover letter, and applications (they can help you shout about your achievements, and help you spot spelling mistakes)

-- Do volunteering (online or offline) in your local area
+- Volunteer (online or offline) in your local area

 - Do a free online course in something you’re interested in

-- Learn a new skill (how's your cooking, by the way?)
+- Learn a new skill (how’s your cooking?)

 Need extra support?

-Youth Elements in Manchester are a youth-led employment and wellbeing resource.
-They offer all kinds of support for young jobseekers including mentoring, skills training, events and much more.
+Check out Youth Elements.
+They’re a Manchester-based, youth-led employment and wellbeing resource.
+They offer all kinds of support for young jobseekers including mentoring, skills training, events, and much more.